Amy C. Kasper, M.D., F.A.A.P.

 I would describe my practice as a real mix in terms of patients’ ages and types of issues I deal with.
 One of the things I like best about my job is the variety throughout each day.
-In a typical day, I can see a four day old newborn, an 18 year old getting their college checkup, a child with a broken arm, spend time encouraging a depressed teen as we explore medication and therapy options, and discussing the pitfalls of toilet training with a parent of a toddler!
+In a typical day, I can see a three- day old newborn, an 18 year old getting their college checkup, a child with a broken arm, spend time encouraging a depressed teen as we explore medication and therapy options, and discussing the pitfalls of toilet training with a parent of a toddler!
 Knowledge is an important part of being a good pediatrician, but enjoying children of all ages and relating to their families is the art of this profession.
 My particular interests include infant/toddler development, asthma and celiac disease.
 With each year of “mom experience”, I feel better equipped to help parents navigate the challenges that come with different stages of childhood and adolescence.

 My entire medical career has been spent here in western MA.
 I feel blessed to have trained here and continued to work in the same community.
 Because I both live and work in Wilbraham, I am very invested in my patients and their families.
-Many are friends, neighbors, and classmates or teammates to my kids.
+Many are friends, neighbors, and classmates or were teammates to my kids.
 It is a unique situation but one that I wouldn’t trade!
 I look forward to serving your family along with my fellow staff here at Pediatric & Adolescent Medicine.